johnpankowicz/govmetting-testbfg-2/README.md

 The code to store/retrieve transcript data in the database is not yet written.
 Therefore DatabaseRepositories_Lib uses static test data instead.
 In WebApp/appsettings.json, the property "UseDatabaseStubs" is set to "true", telling it to call the stub routines.

 However the user registration and login code in WebApp does use the database.
 It accesses the Asp.Net user authentication tables.
-WebApp authenticates API calls from ClientApp based on the current logged in user.
+WebApp authenticates API calls from clientapp based on the current logged in user.

 You can use the "NOAUTH" pre-processor value in WebApp to bypass authentication.
 Use one of these methods:
 * In FixasrController.cs or AddtagsController.cs, un-comment the "#if NOAUTH" line at the top of the file.